DerCooleVonDem/AntiInternalKick/README.md

 <h1>AntiInternalKick</h1>

-Never get kicked by an "Internal Server Error" anymore!
+Never get kicked by an "Internal server Error" anymore!

-This helps to make development less annoying :)
+This helps to make development less annoying :D